liamhays/alum/README.md

 become corrupted.
 One file that suffers from this is the tool [`FIXIT`](https://www.hpcalc.org/details/2416), by Joe Horn and Mika Heiskanen. **Conn4x suffers from this same issue, even with this file.
 It is a limitation of XModem.
-If you have sensitive files, send them via Kermit.**
+If you have sensitive files, or cannot get checksums to match, send them via Kermit.**

 # Contribute
-I have documented the XModem server protocol (which is surprisingly nuanced) and some HP 48 Kermit information on the [Alum wiki](https://github.com/liamhays/alum/wiki).
+I have documented the XModem server protocol and some HP 48 Kermit information on the [Alum wiki](https://github.com/liamhays/alum/wiki).
 Feel free to edit or add to the wiki if you have information you'd like to share.

+If you have any problems or feature requests for Alum, open an issue on GitHub or contact me at Liam Hays on the [HP Forums](hpmuseum.org/forums).

-If you'd like to work on Alum, simply install Rust from [rustup.rs](rustup.rs).
-Then clone the repository and use `cargo` to build.
+If you'd like to work on Alum, simply install Rust from [rustup.rs](rustup.rs), then clone the repository and use `cargo` to build.
 Note that `cargo` doesn't like if you try to use `cargo run` with global flags (like `cargo run -f xsend Arkalite.lib`), so you may have to use `cargo build` and run Alum directly from `target/debug/alum`.

-Furthermore, if you would like to see features implemented in Alum, feel free to message me at Liam Hays on the MoHPC forums or start a new thread.
-If you like Alum and have an HP Meta Kernel calculator---a 48gII, a 49G, a 49g+, or a 50g---and do not need it anymore, please consider selling it or donating it to me so I can improve Alum.
+Finally, if you like Alum and have an HP Meta Kernel calculator---a 48gII, a 49G, a 49g+, or a 50g---and do not need it anymore, please consider selling it or donating it to me so I can improve Alum.
 Message me on the HP Forums if you are interested.